JoshBeardXYZ/joshbeardxyz/pages/home.md

 hide: false
 ---

-**Hi, I’m Josh Beard · B2B Marketing Professional · Marketing Automation, Email Marketing · Leo's Dad · Buckeye**
+**Josh Beard · Marketing Automation Leader · Dad · Buckeye**

 &nbsp;

-With over 10 years of B2B marketing experience and 5+ years at JPMorganChase, I specialize in delivering innovative, data-driven solutions for partners in Global&nbsp;Banking.

-In my role, I manage the Marketing Automation Platform, empowering our partners to design and execute targeted, multi-channel campaigns.
-I work closely with Salesforce Marketing Cloud (SFMC) and other leading sales and marketing&nbsp;technologies.

-I am passionate about digital transformation, continuous improvement and finding new ways to enhance both efficiency and quality.
-I thrive in collaborative environments, working alongside cross-functional teams to drive impactful business solutions while maintaining a high level of integrity and&nbsp;autonomy.
+Business and Marketing Automation Leader with extensive experience in B2B organizations, specializing in delivering innovative, data-driven marketing solutions.
+Proven track record of success in improving email campaign performance metrics and leading cross-functional teams to achieve business objectives.

+Expertise in marketing automation platforms, including Salesforce Marketing Cloud and Adobe Marketo, and a deep understanding of the leading sales and marketing technologies.

-On a personal note, I’m a proud father to Leo and live in Columbus, Ohio, with my wife and our two cats.
-When I’m not focused on work, you can find me working on home projects, playing outdoors, competing in video games, listening to music or cheering on the Buckeyes with&nbsp;friends.
+When I’m not at work, you can find me exploring home improvement projects, spending time outdoors, and cheering on the Buckeyes with my family in Columbus, Ohio.

 &nbsp;

 ---

-&nbsp; • &nbsp;The <a href="https://joshbeard.xyz/work/" title="Work | Josh Beard" style="font-weight:bold;">Work</a> page resembles LinkedIn and has additional details about my&nbsp;career.

-&nbsp; • &nbsp;The <a href="https://joshbeard.xyz/posts/" title="Posts | Josh Beard" style="font-weight:bold;">Posts</a> section has some writing from projects in the past.

-&nbsp; • &nbsp;The <a href="https://joshbeard.xyz/wiki/" title="Wiki | Josh Beard" style="font-weight:bold;">Wiki</a> is newer and intended to be a place to share knowledge from all&nbsp;domains.

-&nbsp; **JB** &nbsp;

 &nbsp;

+View my <a href="https://joshbeard.xyz/img/other/Josh-Beard-Resume-2025.pdf" title="Josh Beard Resume 2025" target="_blank" rel="noopener noreferrer">Resume</a> for details.

+Connect on <a href="https://www.linkedin.com/in/joshbeardxyz/" title="Josh Beard on LinkedIn" target="_blank" rel="noopener noreferrer">LinkedIn</a> for&nbsp;more.

+Browse my <a href="https://joshbeard.xyz/img/other/Josh-Beard-Resume-2025.pdf" title="Josh Beard on CodePen" target="_blank" rel="noopener noreferrer">CodePen</a> for&nbsp;samples.